agarthetiger/mkdocs/docs/ansible/filters.md

 ```

 !!! note
     Ansible (2.6) does not support having both facts set in a single task.
-The following code prodeces the error below.
+The following code prodeces the error below because the first fact is not set when the second fact tries to reference it.
     ```yaml
         - name: extract versions from response
           set_fact: